 Disclaimer: The contents of this article are intended to provide a general understanding of the subject matter.
 However, this article is not intended to provide legal or other professional advice and should not be relied on as such.

 The Society for Worldwide Interbank Financial Telecommunications, commonly known as SWIFT, provides a secure, standardized network environment that allows financial institutions worldwide to exchange information about financial transactions.
 It’s critical for compliance professionals to understand the fundamentals of SWIFT wire transfers, in order to interpret payment message data, assess transactions for suspicious activity, and effectively screen for involvement with sanctioned parties.

 SWIFT was founded in Brussels in May 1973, supported by 239 banks in 15 countries.
 Its initial objective was to establish common data standards for financial transactions under a shared data processing system and worldwide communications network.
 The first SWIFT message was sent in 1977.

-Since then, SWIFT has become the primary global system for international funds transfers.
+Since then, SWIFT has become the primary global system for international fund transfers.
 More than 11,000 SWIFT member institutions in over 200 countries sent over 35 million transactions per day through the network in 2020.
 The organization recorded an average of 41.8 million messages per day on a year-to-date basis as of July 2021[i] with an estimated value of $5 trillion per day in funds movement.